 There are many factors that are important for how the body develops.
 These include genetics and hormones.
-In terms of genetics, most boys have one X and one Y chromosome.
+Genetics are instruction codes and hormones are chemical messengers.
+In terms of genetics, there are two chromosomes, the X and one Y chromosomes, that guide how the reproductive parts development.
+Most boys have one X and one Y chromosome.
 Most girls have two X chromosomes.
-However, some boys and girls have different chromosome patterns.
-For example, some girls have a Y chromosome.

 In terms of hormones, two important hormones are testosterone and estrogen.
-These are made by glands called gonads.
-There are two types of gonads: testes and ovaries.
-Testes make testosterone.
+They are made by glands called gonads.
+There are two types of gonads: testicles and ovaries.
+Testicles make testosterone and some estrogen.
 Ovaries make estrogen and some testosterone.
-Before birth, testosterone usually makes the body develop as a boy.
-People whose bodies do not make large amounts of testosterone develop as a girl.
+Before birth, testosterone usually makes bodies develop on a male path.
+People whose bodies do not make large amounts of testosterone develop on a female path.
 Some people’s bodies make testosterone but do not respond to it.
-Their bodies also develop as a girl.
-Later, hormones make the body change at puberty.
+Their bodies may also develop as girls.
+Later, at puberty, hormones make the body change again.

 How a person’s body grows and develops (their “sex”) is not the same as their “gender”.
 “Gender” is about a person’s sense of self.
-It is about their inner feeling of being a boy / man or girl / woman, or both, or neither.
+It is about their inner feeling of being a boy / man, girl / woman, both, or neither.

 Learn more about Gender and Sex: What Makes a Person a Boy or a Girl?

 People with AIS have one X and one Y chromosome.
-Their gonads develop as testes.
-Their testes make hormones called androgens.
-Testosterone is one type of androgen.
-However, their bodies do not respond much or at all to androgens.
-Their bodies do not receive the “messages” that the androgens are trying to send.
+Their gonads develop as testicles.
+Their testicles make hormones called androgens including testosterone.
+In people with AIS, androgens try to send “messages” to tell their bodies to develop, but their bodies do not receive the “messages.”
 The part that receives the “messages” is called a receptor.
 Receptors tell the body to respond to androgens.
 People with AIS have changes in the genetic code for the receptor.
 The receptor receives the “messages” weakly or not at all.
-This makes the body develop differently before birth and at puberty.

-Because people with AIS have a Y chromosome, they do not have a uterus.
+Because of the genetics and hormones in people with AIS, their bodies develop on a less typical path before birth and puberty.
+Their genitals can look female.
+They do not have a uterus.
 They will not have periods during puberty, or be able to carry a pregnancy.

 What is Complete AIS (CAIS)?

 When a person has PAIS, their body responds partially to androgens.
-Depending on how much their body responds to androgens, their genitals may appear more female or male, or both female and male.
-(The table shows some of the findings that some people may have if their genitals appear more female or male.)
+Depending on how much their body responds to androgens, their genitals may be more female, more male, or both female and male.

 During puberty, people with PAIS may grow some pubic or armpit hair.
 Their voice may change.
 They may develop breasts, but do not have periods.